 In many cases, the correspondent bank may not have a direct relationship with the originator or the beneficiary of the transaction.
 It can become difficult for these banks to detect and prevent misuse of their correspondent banking facilities.

 Introducing robust systems to identify high-risk customers and dubious transactions is essential for preventing misuse of these services.
-A simple KeyLines visualization which shows the correspondent relationships between banks, gives a very clear picture of potential risks involved.
+A simple KeyLines visualization which shows the correspondent relationships between banks gives a very clear picture of potential risks involved.
 For example:

-This information can be aggregated and viewed on a map, providing a complete overview of a bank’s exposure to potentially high risk regions:
+This information can be aggregated and viewed on a map, providing a complete overview of a bank’s exposure to potentially high-risk regions:

 The KeyLines risk scoring mechanism takes into account only the locations of the different banks.
-In practise, more complex risk measures, for example, based on debt exposure, changing political situations and the bank’s historic trading position, could also be deployed.
+In practice, more complex risk measures, for example, based on debt exposure, changing political situations and the bank’s historic trading position, could also be deployed.
 Enhancing this data with an interactive visualization tool makes it intuitive to explore and easy to understand.

 In this post, we’ve explored just a few possible uses for network visualization to simplify and enhance AML activities.
 Whenever there is a need to understand complex connections between accounts, people or institutions, a powerful visual tool embedded into the user’s workflow can help.
 It lets analysts and managers understand their data more quickly and effectively, leading to more robust compliance processes.